soklet/soklet/README.md

 * Near-instant startup
 * No dependencies
 * Small featureset; big impact
-* Provide control sufficient to support esoteric workflows
+* Full control over request and response processing
 * Minimize mutability
 * Keep codebase small enough to read and understand it all